jdosbo/jdosbo.github.io/_pages/about.md

 Welcome to Joe Osborn's personal webpage!

-I am currently an associate research scientist at Oak Ridge National Laboratory who works in computational physics.
-I work as a software scientist mostly in high-energy particle physics, developing workflow software for experiments to do data analysis and reduction.
+I am currently a research scientist at Brookhaven National Laboratory who works in computational physics.
+I work as a software scientist mostly in high-energy nuclear and particle physics, developing workflow software for experiments to do data analysis and reduction.
 I enjoy all things combining software and science!

 My research is primarily focused on studying one of four fundamental forces, the strong force, responsible for binding protons, neutrons, and their constituents together.
 The proton is comprised of other particles, called quarks and gluons, and this research aims to understand the interactions of these particles.